 There is less familiarity in the market as to how to sell or transfer an interest in a limited partnership, and therefore they are not always the preferred choice for a joint venture model.

-Limited liability partnerships (LLPs): this is a relatively new form of business entity but is becoming increasingly more common.
+Limited liability partnerships (LLPs): this is a more recent form of business entity but is becoming increasingly more common.
 It is a separate corporate entity independent of its members, and provides limited liability for those members.
 In this sense it is a hybrid of a company and a partnership, as it combines the organisational flexibility and limited liability of a company with the tax status of a partnership.

 LLPs are governed by the Limited Liability Partnerships Act, which applies the provisions of company law and insolvency law with modifications.
 The LLP itself can be set up with an internal structure similar to a limited company.